a splendid day to ask questions.

 “But they did not understand this statement and they were afraid to ask Him.”
 Mark 9:32 NASB

 As our children grow, learning is one of the most crucial aspects of their development.
 We want them to absorb as much knowledge of the world around them as they possibly can.
 Hopefully, the act of learning, itself, will become something they enjoy, which will enable them to always want to learn more, even after they are grown up and on their own.

 While those statements are very straightforward, there are many, many among us who simply do not learn them when we are young, which makes it very difficult to apply them in our lives when we get older.
-This is unfortunate because we miss many of the things that life has to offer us when we do not understand something and either do not know that it is alright to ask questions, or are simply afraid to ask them.
+This is unfortunate because we miss many of the things that life has to offer us when we don’t understand something and either don’t know that it is alright to ask questions, or are simply afraid to ask them.

 Taken from “TODAY IS….A Gift From God”, (C) 2013 Tony Casson